 First, it is not surprising that startups, rather than incumbents, have taken an early lead in generative AI (and in Web 2.0 before it).
 After all, if data-incumbency advantages are small or even nonexistent, then smaller and more nimble players may have an edge over established tech platforms.
-This is all the more likely given that, despite significant efforts, the biggest tech platforms were unable to offer compelling generative AI chatbots and image-generation services before the emergence of ChatGPT, Dall-E, Midjourney, etc. This failure suggests that, in a process akin to Christensen's Innovator's Dilemma, 67 something about their existing services and capabilities was holding them back in those markets.
-Of course, this does not necessarily mean that those same services/capabilities could not become an advantage when the generative AI market starts addressing issues of monetization and scale.
-68 But it does mean that assumptions of a firm's market power based on its possession of data are off the mark.
+This is all the more likely given that, despite significant efforts, the biggest tech platforms were unable to offer compelling generative-AI chatbots and image-generation services before the emergence of ChatGPT, Dall-E, Midjourney, etc.